George Floyd protests in Connecticut: Locations

+Ansonia

+A protest was held on June 8 with over a hundred participants.

 Bridgeport

 A section of Route 8 was shut down by protesters on May 30.

 Cheshire

 Around 500 people attended a protest march on June 7.
 Several members of the town committee were in attendance.

 Danbury

 On June 3, a protest march consumed downtown city streets in the early afternoon, and later spilled over onto Interstate 84.

 Darien

 A crowd ranging from a hundred to a thousand marched through Darien and Noroton on May 31.

 East Hartford

 On June 7, hundreds of protesters marched from a parking lot on Main Street along Interstate 84 to the Mortensen Riverfront Plaza in Hartford to protest police brutality.

 East Haven

 Several dozen residents gathered on the town green on June 5.
 Several members of the East Haven Police Department denounced the actions of the officers present at George Floyd's murder.

 Enfield

 On June 4, more than 300 people protested on Enfield's town green while a large contingent of protesters marched to the local police headquarters.